thomasabishop/eolas/Computer_Architecture/Memory/Memory.md

 # Memory

-In essence the memory is just a temporary and volatile storage area for a series of binary digits.
-Each slot for a 0 or 1 is called a bit:
+## Why do we need memory?

+When a [CPU](/Computer_Architecture/CPU/CPU_architecture.md) executes a program, it needs a place to store the program's **instructions** and **related data**.

-> This is where the running kernal and processes reside - they're just big collections of bits.
-A CPU is just an operator on memory.
+> A CPU is just an operator on memory.
 It reads its instructions and data from the memory and writes back out to the memory.
 (Ward 2021)

-Technically, the harddisk is also memory of a non-volatile sort however we typically distinguish "disk storage" from memory.
-We can think of memory as active storage that is utilised during the runtime of a program and disk memory as dormant storage that only becomes active once it is loaded into memory.
+## What memory is

+A program's data is a series of bits.
+The basic unit of memory storage is a **memory cell**: a circuit that can store a single bit.

+### Memory types

+There are two types of memory: SRAM and DRAM.
+Both types of RAM memory are _volatile_ : the memory is only retained whilst the computer has a power supply and is wiped when the computer is rebooted.
+This contrasts with the memory of the harddisk which is non-volatile and is retained after a reboot.

 Programs that are executing are loaded into memory because the chips that comprise memory can read and store data much faster than the harddisk.
 It would be possible to run a program from the harddisk but it would be 500 - 1000 times slower than memory.

-## Memory types

-### DRAM
+#### DRAM

-When we think of memory we generally think of the _main_ memory: the 8GB or 16GB+ slots of volatile, non-permanent storage that is utilised by the CPU during the runtime of programs.
-This is DRAM memory: Dynamic Random Access memory.

-DRAM uses capacitors to store bits:
+DRAM uses capacitors to create the memory cell:

 > a **capacitor** is an electronic component that stores electrical energy in an electrical field.
 A device which can accumulate and release electrical charge.